 But the memories instantly flooded back, fresh and raw, as the civil rights icon told my family his story in full, in his gentle, slow style.

 Four busloads were bound for Selma during the annual Faith and Politics Pilgrimage.
-Lewis, now a Georgia Congressman, had started the bipartisan, multi-faith event in 1998 in order to help other members of Congress commemorate the 1965 Bloody Sunday march.
+Mr. Lewis, now a Georgia congressman, had started the bipartisan, multi-faith event in 1998 in order to help other members of Congress commemorate the 1965 Bloody Sunday march.

 As we began our trip, he stood behind the driver, microphone in hand.
 The son of sharecroppers who first dreamed of being a preacher recalled his mother’s frequent admonishment not to get into trouble.
 But civil rights work was different, he said.
 It was “good trouble.”